 Mental Health Counseling

-Kirsten began counseling in a methadone clinic in 1995.
+Kirsten began her counseling career in a methadone clinic in 1995.
 She graduated with her Mental Health Counseling degree from Walden University.
-In 2005, she lateraled over to Books for Charity's sister organization, The American Emotional Wellness (AEWO) organization.
+In 2005, she moved to a similar position to Books for Charity's sister organization, The American Emotional Wellness (AEWO) organization.

-Kirsten is also creating a library of seminars and webinars for the AEWO.
-The first of them will be available at the end of 2015.
-Kirsten is in charge of seminar and webinar creation, writing and editing accompanying materials.
+Kirsten also created a library of seminars and webinars for the AEWO.
+She is in charge of seminar and webinar creation, writing and editing accompanying materials.

 Associate Literary Agent - Rebecca Pratt Literary Group

-As of September, 2015, Kirsten has been accepted into the fold of the Rebecca Pratt Literary Group as an Associate Literary Agent.
+In September 2015, Kirsten was accepted into the fold of the Rebecca Pratt Literary Group as an Associate Literary Agent.

-My first book, Inside Dweller, is a metaphysical sci-fi, paranormal, psychological thriller, crowd-pleasing adventure.
-A young woman and her psychologist discover that the commander of Lucifer’s army, a specialized, extraterrestrial demon breed, is dwelling inside of her in an attempt to unlock the key to the human mind and soul and enslave humankind.
+Kirsten's first book, Inside Dweller, is a metaphysical sci-fi, paranormal, psychological thriller.
+A young woman and her psychologist discover that the commander of Lucifer’s army, a specialized, extraterrestrial demon breed, is dwelling inside of her in an attempt to unlock the key to the human mind and soul in order to enslave humankind.